-The Shady Crypto Start-Up Selling ‘Shares’ in Celebs
+The Shady Crypto Startup Selling ‘Shares’ in Celebs

-BitClout lets people speculate on prominent social media figures, buying tokens that theoretically rise and fall in value with the person’s popularity.
+BitClout lets people speculate on prominent social-media figures, buying tokens that theoretically rise and fall in value with the person’s popularity.
 Yes, it’s insane.

 In late March, a 23-year-old named Alex Masmej logged on to Twitter to learn he had been turned into a currency.
-On a new social networking platform called BitClout, anyone with access to Bitcoin could, in just a few steps, buy something called the “alexmasmej” coin.
+On a new social-networking platform called BitClout, anyone with access to bitcoin could, in just a few steps, buy something called the “alexmasmej” coin.
 A handful of people already had—there were about 24 coins in circulation.
 By BitClout’s metric, a piece of Alex cost about $250.

 This was not an entirely new experience for Masmej.
 Last year, after losing his job in the pandemic, he’d minted his own coin called the $ALEX token, selling what amounted to shares in his life.
 The first $ALEX investors to help Masmej raise $20,000 would get 15 percent of his income for the next three years; at times, they could vote on his everyday decisions.
 In concept, the BitClout coin was similar, but with a key difference: He’d had nothing to do with it.